 Cognitive behavioural therapy

-Cognitive behavioural therapy (CBT) works by helping individuals focus on how they think about themselves, the world and other people and how their perception of these things affects their thoughts and feelings.
+Cognitive behavioural therapy (CBT) works by helping a person focus on how they think about themselves, the world and other people, and how their perception of these things affects their thoughts and feelings.

-This is carried out by mental health professionals and is more appropriate for older children and adolescents, particularly those experiencing social anxiety disorder, and adults who have grown up with SM.
 CBT also challenges fears and preconceptions through graded exposure.

+CBT is carried out by mental health professionals and is more appropriate for older children, adolescents – particularly those experiencing social anxiety disorder – and adults who've grown up with selective mutism.

-However, antidepressants may be prescribed alongside a treatment programme to decrease anxiety levels and speed the process of therapy, especially if previous attempts to engage the child in treatment have failed.
+However, antidepressants may be used alongside a treatment programme to decrease anxiety levels and speed up the therapy process, particularly if previous attempts to engage the individual in treatment have failed.

 Advice for parents

-- Reassure your child that nonverbal communication (such as smiling and waving) is fine until they feel better about talking.
+- Reassure your child that non-verbal communication, such as smiling and waving, is fine until they feel better about talking.

-- Ask friends and relatives to give your child time to warm up at his or her own pace and to focus on fun activities rather than getting them to talk.
+- Ask friends and relatives to give your child time to warm up at his or her own pace and focus on fun activities rather than getting them to talk.

-Page last reviewed: 20/08/2014
+Page last reviewed: 23/08/2016

-Next review due: 20/08/2016
+Next review due: 23/08/2019